 Medication-Assisted Treatment (MAT) for Percocet Addiction

-Both methadone and buprenorphine, which are opioid agonist medications, relieve Percocet cravings by binding to opioid receptors in the brain.
-Unlike opioids of abuse, such as Percocet, methadone and buprenorphine don’t produce euphoria, and they are safe to take long-term.6
+As noted above, methadone and buprenorphine relieve Percocet cravings by binding to opioid receptors in the brain.
+Unlike opioids of abuse, methadone and buprenorphine don’t produce euphoria and are safe to take long-term.6

-Naltrexone, which is an opioid antagonist drug, is sometimes used to treat opioid use disorder.
+Naltrexone is another opioid antagonist drug and is sometimes used to treat opioid use disorder.
 This medication blocks the activation of opioid receptors in the brain.
-This means that if you take Percocet while on naltrexone, you won’t get high.6 In its oral form, it must be taken every day, which has resulted in poor patient adherence—if someone wants to return to opioid use, they can just stop taking the Naltrexone.
-But, in 2010, Vivitrol, an injectable, long-acting form of naltrexone was approved for treating opioid addiction.
-The effects of Vivitrol last for several weeks so it’s a great option for patients who struggle with taking a medication every day.6
+This means that if you take Percocet while on naltrexone, you won’t get high.6 In its oral form, it must be taken every day, which has resulted in poor patient adherence—if someone wants to return to opioid use, they just stop taking the Naltrexone and the cravings return.
+But, in 2010, Vivitrol, an injectable, long-acting form of naltrexone was approved by the FDA for treating opioid addiction.
+The effects of Vivitrol last for several weeks, which makes it a stronger option for patients who struggle with taking a daily medication.6

 Holistic Interventions